DroneEngage Installation

 Important

-You need to execute this script also to install libcrypto_1.1 install_libcrypto_1.1.sh
+You need to execute this script also to install libcrypto_1.1 install_libcrypto_1.1.sh the installation script will install it for you and may ask you to re-run the installion script again.

 Download Binaries